khaleahcia/codecademy/README.md

 Learn how to use SQL to access, create, and update data stored in a database.

 1. Create a Table
 In this project, you will create your own friends table and add/delete data from it!
 The instructions provided are a general guideline.
 Feel free to add more columns, insert more data, and create more tables.

-After completing the instructions for each Task below, click the “Save” button to check your progress.
-If nothing populates in the “Query Results” tab to the right, double-check your work for syntax errors.
+**Queries**
+Perform more complex queries by learning essential query keywords and functionality.

+2. New York Restaurants
+We have put together a table of restaurants called nomnom and we need your help to answer some questions.
+Use the SQL commands you just learned and find the best dinner spots in the city.